OpenDevICON/opendevicon/docs/sampleScore.md

     @external
     def call_bet(self, upper: int, lower: int, user_seed: str = '', side_bet_amount: int = 0,
                  side_bet_type: str = '') -> None:
-        """
-        Main bet function.
-It takes the upper and lower number for bet.
-Upper and lower number must be in the range [0,99].
-The difference between upper and lower can be in the range of [0,95].

-        :param upper: Upper number user can bet.
-It must be in the range [0,99]
-        :type upper: int
-        :param lower: Lower number user can bet.
-It must be in the range [0,99]
-        :type lower: int
-        :param user_seed: 'Lucky phrase' provided by user, defaults to ""
-        :type user_seed: str,optional
-        :param side_bet_amount: Amount to be used for side bet from value sent to this function, defaults to 0
-        :type side_bet_amount: int,optional
-        :param side_bet_type: side bet types can be one of this ["digits_match", "icon_logo1","icon_logo2"], defaults to ""
-        :type side_bet_type: str,optional
-        """
         return self.__bet(upper, lower, user_seed, side_bet_amount, side_bet_type)

     def __bet(self, upper: int, lower: int, user_seed: str, side_bet_amount: int, side_bet_type: str) -> None: